“We build sites from the ground up to be SEO optimized, but there are many other techniques to getting to the top of

 Wait, another type of SEO?

-In the last couple of years Google (and many other search engines) have begun to segment their search results in multiple areas.
+In the last couple of years, Google (and many other search engines) have begun to segment their search results in multiple areas.
 Two of these segments are Organic i.e., Google’s main search page (www.google.com) and Local i.e. Google Maps (maps.google.com).
 The simplest way to think of Local is it typically deals with finding local businesses in your area.
 For example, if someone searches “Mechanic near me” Google will display local automotive repair shops.
-This is different than someone searching “mechanic.”
-In which case, Google will display some of local results, but it will also show results pertaining to the mechanic profession in general and other sites dealing with mechanics, because it is not sure if you are looking for a local mechanic or not.
+This is different than someone searching “mechanic,” in which case, Google will display some of the local results, but it will also show results pertaining to the mechanic profession in general and other sites dealing with mechanics because it is not sure if you are looking for a local mechanic or not.
 Local businesses will show up on Google’s main search page, but the primary areas where people perform these “local searches” in on a maps website or app (i.e. Google Maps or Apple Maps).
 Google uses similar factors to rank businesses on these map platforms as it does on its primary search page but weights the factors slightly differently.
 For example, it gives greater priority to the searcher’s proximity to the business and local business reviews and citations.

 SEO Is Not As Complicated As It Seems

 As a business owner, you want customers to trust your business, and you want those customers who enter your store to have a good experience.
 Google believes that those two things should not only be true in your brick-and-mortar establishment, but also in regard to your online space.
 If implemented, the above information will help your website rank well, but don’t get too far in the weeds.
 As long as you value building trust in your interactions with customers and focus on providing them with a positive user experience online, Google will recognize it, and you will move up in online searches.